 The threat of forced deportation looms large of the refugee communities. “[The returnees] are imprisoned, or killed,” Fatima’s husband, Muhammed, said.
 “I could be conscripted into the army if I went back to Syria.”

 Naama, a young Syrian activist and journalist originally from Homs, was imprisoned for speaking out against the Bashar al-Assad regime in 2014.
-Now living in the Lebanese city of Tripoli, she’s in no doubt of the fate that would await her if she were to return to Syria.
+Now living in northern Lebanon, she’s in no doubt of the fate that would await her if she were to return to Syria.
 “When I come back to Syria, they will take me to jail,” she later said.
 “I am back to death.”
 She believes that a similar fate would await many returning Syrians, “especially the activists and journalists.”

 Along with forced deportations, Lebanese authorities are also engaged in a more insidious campaign to drive refugees out of the country.
 For one, new work laws are making it harder for Syrians to live sustainably in Lebanon.
 In June, the minister for labor, Kamil Abu Suleiman, announced a government plan to impose harsh financial sanctions on any businesses that employ foreign workers without work permits, a plan that has led to the dismissal of workers across the country.
 Given that a permit can cost up to $1,200, work is simply beyond the reach of many Syrian refugees.
 The inability to provide for their families will put further pressure on them to leave.